Jeffrey-Sardina/TWIG-release-1.0/README.md

 While TWIG should, in principle, work on other operating systems, most of its high-level functionality is exposed as bash scripts.
 As a result, we suggest running it on Linux (in a Docker container or not) or on the Windows Subsystem for Linux (WSL: https://learn.microsoft.com/en-us/windows/wsl/install).
 Both of these settings have worked for the authors; while this should work on MAC in general as well we have not tested TWIG in a MacOS environment.

-Similarly, other pythhon environments and package versions likely will work, but we have not tested them.
+Similarly, other python environments and package versions likely will work, but we have not tested them.
 Note: we *highly* recommend using conda, and all instructions here will assume conda is being used.

 **1. Install Linux Packages**
 ```